4 things you have to do to prepare for digital transformation

 Focus on the right things

 The longer and bigger the project, the more difficult and costly it will be to make changes to it at later stages.
-Regardless of a methodology used (agile, waterfall), once you try to change some basic assumptions – like introducing different approach for launch - even verifying that new assumption with each already delivered module and integrated system may require weeks or even months and involve huge costs.
+Regardless of a methodology used (agile, waterfall), once you try to change some basic assumptions – like introducing different approach for launch - even verifying that new assumption with each already delivered module and integrated system may require weeks or even months of work with involved costs.
 The solution here again would be choosing nimbler, agile approach and focusing on smaller parts that can be delivered and used earlier rather than trying to do too much.

 Do not think that you can do more by working in “parallel”.
 There are people whose time and attention simply cannot be divided further.
 Putting them on most important tasks first is critical, especially at the beginning of the program.
 It’s easy to think that just by putting more and more teams it’s possible to deliver something faster.
 Yet there are countless examples of projects where software took many years to deliver properly, even by companies that had seemingly unlimited budget.